bloq/sol-mass-payouts/README.md

 The funder (owner) may withdraw funds from the claims group, if-and-only-if the Withdraw Lock is not locked.

+### Anyone:  On-chain ERC20 mass-send

+A separate MultiTransfer contract is provided, which provides the simple utility of

+1. Receive N amount of an ERC20 token
+2. Send tokens to a list of (address,amount) pairs.

+This contract and function is not tied in any way to the above merkle-related operations, and is provided as an alternate mass-pay operation for ERC20 tokens.

 ## Security notes

 ### Under-funding